 I love to listen to songs with inspiring lyrics, gaze at the scenery, read a good book, lose myself in a movie or be challenged by a thought-provoking sermon.
-Each of these chunks of data has the potential to deposit a passage in my brain that my mind won’t let go of.
-Passages give way to thoughts as I attempt to process them.
+Each of these chunks of data has the potential to deposit a wealth of thoughts my mind just won’t let go of.

-When this happens, I find myself scrambling for a scrap of paper on which to capture my thoughts before they evaporate.
-I don’t know about you but my thoughts can evaporate quicker than acetone (that’s really quick).
+As I attempt to make sense of them, I find myself scrambling for a scrap of paper on which to capture my ideas before they evaporate.
+I don’t know about you but my ideas can evaporate quicker than acetone (that’s really quick).
 This can be a challenging prospect if the incident occurs while I am engaged in some mindless activity such as mowing the lawn, taking a shower, or riding a bike.
 Hmm.

 What can I say?
 Processing scraps of paper, each one capable of holding an array of thoughts, has become part of my writing process.
 I ponder these thoughts and force them into sentences, paragraphs and pages.
 My words seem to age or ripen after each rewrite.
 In the end, I am left with a kernel of wisdom or some new insight.
 Blessings.
 Follow me on twitter @RousheyBill